-Backlink building is a good place to start, and I gave some tips on backlink building yesterday.
+Backlink building is a good place to start.
 A well placed backlink isn’t just about search engines; it’s about making your site visible to your target audience.

 Paid advertising can go well too, but is by its nature more financially risky.
 You can buy ads on appropriate websites or do pay per click campaigns through the search engines, but be careful about how you spend your money.
 Many paid campaigns won’t bring in nearly as much as they cost.
 Keep tweaking things until you get it right or you decide to try something else.
 Don’t spend more than you can afford to risk.

 6. You don’t understand how online business is different from brick and mortar.

 Running an online business is very different from running one anywhere else.
 Online, your competition is often just a click or two away, and attention spans are usually short.
 If you don’t do something to catch your visitors’ attention, you’re probably going to lose them.